vaexio/vaex/docs/source/installing.rst

     For the impatient:

-    - If you want a standalone Python environment with vaex installed that does not interfere with you system Python, execute ``curl http://vaex.astro.rug.nl/install_conda.sh | sh -`` on your terminal.
+    - If you want a standalone Python environment with vaex installed that does not interfere with you system Python, execute ``curl http://vaex.astro.rug.nl/install_conda.sh | bash -`` on your terminal.
     - To remove, execute ``rm -rf ~/miniconda-vaex ~/.condarc ~/.conda ~/.continuum``

 Download and installing